vertica/integrators-guide/content/containers/creating-image.md

 ```
 ### Ensure proper ownership and permissions

 Ensure everything under /home/dbadmin has the correct ownership.
-And the ssh config files are correct permissions.
+And the ssh config files are correct permissions:

 ```
   && chown -R dbadmin:verticadba /home/dbadmin/ \